NuSTAR as an Axion Helioscope

-We thank the NuSTAR operations, software, and calibration teams for their support with the execution and analysis of these observations.
-We would also like to thank Georg G. Raffelt for useful discussions and Ji{\v r}{\' i} {\v S}t{\v e}pan for his advice about solar magnetic field modeling.
-ET, MR, and MT acknowledge support from the project ``Theoretical Astroparticle Physics (TAsP)'' funded by the INFN and from the ``Grant for Internationalization" of the University of Torino.
-MT acknowledges the research grant ``Addressing systematic uncertainties in searches for dark matter No. 2022F2843L'' funded by MIUR.
-ET thanks the University of Zaragoza for its hospitality during the initial phases of this work.
-Part of this work was performed under the auspices of the US Department of Energy by Lawrence Livermore National Laboratory under Contract No. DE-AC52-07NA27344.
-This article/publication is based upon work from COST Action COSMIC WISPers CA21106.
+\textit{Acknowledgments.---} We gratefully acknowledge the support of the NuSTAR operations, software, and calibration teams in the execution and analysis of these observations.
+Our thanks also extend to Georg G. Raffelt, Ji{\v r}{\' i} {\v S}t{\v e}pan and T. O'Shea for insightful discussions.
+ET, MR, and MT are supported by the project ``Theoretical Astroparticle Physics (TAsP)" funded by INFN and the ``Grant for Internationalization" from the University of Torino.
+MT further acknowledges the research grant ``Addressing Systematic Uncertainties in Searches for Dark Matter No. 2022F2843L" funded by MIUR.
+ET expresses gratitude to the University of Zaragoza for its hospitality during the initial phases of this work.
+This publication is based on work supported by COST Action COSMIC WISPers CA21106.